Algebra · ~35% of Math section

 Get 1,000+ More Questions

-Understanding Systems of Two Linear Equations on the SAT
+Understanding Systems of Two Linear Equations

 A system of two linear equations in two variables asks you to find the values of x and y that satisfy both equations simultaneously—graphically, the point where the two lines cross.
-On the Digital SAT, systems appear both as pure algebra (solve the system) and as word problems (two conditions about a real scenario, find the unknowns).
+On the test, systems appear both as pure algebra (solve the system) and as word problems (two conditions about a real scenario, find the unknowns).
 The two primary solving methods are substitution (solve one equation for a variable, plug into the other) and elimination (add or subtract equations to cancel a variable).

 Substitution is usually fastest when one equation already has a variable isolated—for example, if one equation is y = 2x + 3, substitute 2x + 3 for y in the second equation immediately.
 Elimination is more efficient when both equations are in standard form with matching or easily matched coefficients.
 To eliminate x from 2x + 3y = 11 and 2x - y = 3, subtract the second equation from the first to get 4y = 8, so y = 2.

-A crucial SAT concept is the number of solutions.
+A crucial concept is the number of solutions.
 A system has exactly one solution when the lines have different slopes (they intersect).
 It has no solution when the lines are parallel (same slope, different y-intercepts—they never meet).
 It has infinitely many solutions when the equations represent the same line (one is a multiple of the other).
-The Digital SAT frequently asks 'For what value of k does the system have no solution?' or 'how many solutions does this system have?'—problems that require you to analyze the structure of the equations rather than just solve.
+The test frequently asks 'For what value of k does the system have no solution?' or 'how many solutions does this system have?'—problems that require you to analyze the structure of the equations rather than just solve.

 For word problems with systems, set up two equations using two unknowns.
 Identify two separate pieces of information given in the problem (e.g., total number of items AND total cost) and translate each into one equation.
 Label your variables clearly and make sure each equation uses both variables.